martinakraus/angular-days-security-2025/exercises/05_CSRF_Prevention/05_CSRF_Prevention.md

 # Cross-Site Request Forgery Protection in Angular

 - Checkout the branch `csrf`
-- Install the dependencies `npm install`
+- Since we now also implement a server we have new dependencies inside the `package.json` (you need to run `npm install` again)
 - To start the Server run `npm start` from the root directory
 - The application is up and running on `http://localhost:3000` (if you change something in the Angular app you need to stop the running Web Server and start it again with `npm start`)
 - You can login with username `admin` and password `admin`